-(WAFB) - Independence Day may be fun for us, but for pets it can be frightening and even dangerous.
+(WAFB) - Holidays that involve shooting off fireworks may be fun for us, but for pets, they can be frightening and even dangerous.

-Doctors at the LSU Veterinary School of Medicine say the animals’ enhanced hearing make them easily startled by loud noises.
+Doctors at the LSU Veterinary School of Medicine say animals’ enhanced hearing makes them easily startled by loud noises.

 "They have very sensitive hearing, so it's a lot harder for them to hear and see that than it is for us," said Dr. Nancy Welborn.
 "And they don't know it's coming, so it's scary.
 So the best thing, one, is never take pets to a fireworks show."